Our guide to gay Rome

 Our Guide to gay Rome – final thoughts

-And for that, there is enough gay scene for everybody.
+And for that, there is enough of a gay scene for everybody.

 Finally, we are giving the word to you.
 What did you like most about this city, and what were your experiences?